robertwenner/comics/doc/outputs.md

 The `Templates` refers to a Perl Toolkit template per language that will be used to generate the page.

-The `Domains` gives the domain name (e.g., example.com) so that the module can generate the full domain name for use in the template.
+This module defines these variables in each comic, that the templates can
+use:

+* `htmlFile` hash of language to file name of the generated HTML file, derived from the comic's title, e.g., for a comic with an English title of "Beer brewing" this could be `beer-brewing.html`.

+* `href` the path to the comic's HTML file relative to the server root, e.g., `comics/beer-brewing.html` for English.

+* `first`, `prev`, `next`, `last` are the `htmlFile` values of the first, previous, next, and last comic in that language, respectively.

+* `isLatestPublished`: this variable is only defined on the last published comic in each language.
+The template can query this flag and change the page for the last published comic.

+When the template is processed, these variables are also available:

+* `comic`: the current comic.

+* `languages` is a list of languages used in this comic.

+* `languagecodes` is a list of language codes used in this comic, e.g, "en" for English and "de" for German.
+See the [CLDR](https://cldr.unicode.org/) for details.

+* `languageurls` hash of language to URL to link to the comic in a different language.

+* `year` 4-digit year when the comic was created, for use in e.g., a copyright statement.

+* `canonicalUrl` full URL of the comic.

+* `comicsPath` path to comics, relative to the server root, e.g., `comics/`.

+* `indexAdjust`: prefix for paths / URLs to other comics, so that navigation linking works in published an non-published comics.

+* `root`: points to the server root, to be used to include CSS, static images, or JavaScript code.

 The `index.html` file uses the same template as the regular comic pages.

-When writing the `index.html`, the code sets a variable in the last published comic in each language, `isLatestPublished`.
-The template can query to flag and change the layout for the last published comic.

 ## Comic::Out::Png